 The Liberty Justice Center is defending Lincolnshire’s ordinance against the unions’ lawsuit.
 In fact, nothing in federal law prohibits local governments from enacting Right-to-Work laws.
 And unless federal law clearly says otherwise – which, here, it does not – states should be allowed to decide for themselves whether to exercise their powers centrally or through subdivisions such as local governments.

-If Lincolnshire’s law is upheld, it is likely that more Illinois municipalities will enact their own Right-to-Work ordinances, creating pockets of worker freedom in a state that has often given union political privileges priority over individual rights.
+If Lincolnshire’s law was upheld, it would have been likely that more Illinois municipalities would have enacted their own Right-to-Work ordinances, creating pockets of worker freedom in a state that has often given union political privileges priority over individual rights.